ishaansathaye/part2/README.md

 # CPE 203 Lab 1 - Part 2

 TODO:
-- Work on test cases for applicant class operations
 - Make new filtering algorithm in SimpleIf.java
+- Work on test cases for new filtering algorithm in `SimpleIf.java`